cwrichardson/flurdymail/README.md

 other variations are discussed in [Variances from Flurdy](#variances-from-flurdy).

-**NB**: These templates are beta.
-They work for me, but that's about all I can say.
+**NB**: This is pre-release (pre-beta even) software.
+It works for me, but that's about all I can say.
 Please try them, break them, and report any problems (or, better, submit patches).

-### Rationale
+## Rationale

-I've been using Ivar Abrahamsen's excellent Flurdy guide for setting up my personal email servers for ...
+I've been using Ivar Abrahamsen's [excellent Flurdy guide][flurdy] for setting up my personal email servers for ...
 I don't know how long.
-At least 9 years, maybe longer.
+Maybe nine year.
+Maybe longer.
 If this is the first time you're setting up an email server (or at least, the first time in a long time), I _highly_ recommend you go read his guide.
 However, even with his guide, email is a giant PITA.

 Web servers are easy.
 DNS is (relatively) easy.
 But every time I go to touch something on an email server (never mind install a new one from scratch),